deptofdefense/BricksInTheAir/Narratives/README.md

  - concept of receiver/transmitter (1553) / slave (I2C)
  - concept of selective addressing
  - limited bandwidth (1553 - ~1Mbs) / I2C (~100Khz)

+Other similarities in the overall desing strategy:
+ - Lego PF support different channels for addressing (i.e. channel 1-4 each with RED/BLUE drivers), quite common to have multiple 1553 buses (i.e. 1 to many) on an aircraft.

 ## Ideas